Famous blue logos: Companies with blue logos

 Walmart Logo

-The Walmart emblem incorporates a soothing blue hue combined with a bright yellow sunburst.
+The Walmart emblem incorporates a soothing blue hue and bright yellow sunburst.
 This color scheme evokes a feeling of warmth and familiarity.
-The use of blue doesn’t just emphasize reliability, as is typical of many brands.
+Blue doesn’t just emphasize reliability, as is typical of many brands.

 This combination serves several brand purposes at once.
 Blue, often associated with reliability and steadfastness, blends seamlessly with Walmart’s commitment to its vast consumer base.
 It hints at the brand’s unwavering commitment to providing quality goods and services.